10:30 am Sunday Worship

 So, if uprooting a Mulberry tree is humanly impossible, and it is.
 Doing so with the intent of keeping its root system intact and undamaged in order to replant it, also impossible.
 But to take this Mulberry tree down to depth and replant the tree at the bottom of the sea.
 The illustration just moves into the realm from the impossible to the ridiculous.
 Which is intentional.

-Jesus does not use the mulberry tree to encourage his apostles to do miracles.
+Jesus does not use the mulberry tree to encourage his Apostles to do miracles.
 You say, isn’t that what you just described though?
 Miraculous, something that cannot be accomplished apart from supernatural power?
 Well, yes, I have described that.
 And no, that’s not what this is about.

-What Jesus has described here, I believe, is intended to illustrate exactly the kind of concern that the apostles were recognizing in obeying Jesus’ command to rebuke sin, to uproot sin, and cast it out of their midst, and then to forgive a repeated offender.
+What Jesus has described here, I believe, is intended to illustrate exactly the kind of concern that the Apostles were recognizing in obeying Jesus’ command to rebuke sin, to uproot sin, and cast it out of their midst, and then to forgive a repeated offender.
 He’s acknowledging here their concern.
-Because the apostles, they’re right to see these relational issues, issues of sin and offense, issues of bitterness and resentment, hurt, sorrow, historical offenses.
+Because the Apostles, they’re right to see these relational issues, issues of sin and offense, issues of bitterness and resentment, hurt, sorrow, historical offenses.
 They are very perceptive to see, humanly speaking, these issues are exceedingly difficult.
 They seem totally eradicable, totally irresolvable.

 It’s interesting to discover, by the way, that according to some sources, the fruit of the Sycamine tree can be, in contrast to, the sycamore with sweet figs, this fruit can be quite bitter.
 Which kind of strengthens the force of this kind of a tree, as an illustration about sin.

-Some, sis, situations are so complex, some offenses so historic.
-Going back many, many years, it’s this entangled web of sin and hurt, intertwining, intricately woven roots of bitterness, all wrapped around the heart.
+Some, sis, situations are so complex, some offenses so historic, going back many, many years, it’s this entangled web of sin and hurt, intertwining, intricately woven roots of bitterness, all wrapped around the heart.
 On a human level, it’s just totally impossible to uproot the bitterness, the anger, the resentment, the hatred.
 It kind of would be easier to extricate the Mulberry tree and uproot and plant it in the middle of the sea.
 Frankly, in some cases that would be easier and more desirable, then dealing with the human sin.

 But Jesus is clear to say, by simple obedience to what he’s commanded, here in this text, verses 3 and 4.
 Also in texts like Matthew 18, 15 to 20, which we covered last time.
 Other texts, as well, that contribute to the idea of rebuking sin, confronting it, dealing with the sin in the body, dealing with sin with people.